 Years ago the word “smile” used to appear in my manuscripts far more often than was necessary, excessively so.
 I never noticed this until an editor pointed it out.
 I never did it again and now the word “smile” rarely appears in my manuscripts.
 Requests for my work increased 250% after I started showing my work to others.
 Sharing my writing has helped me more than any writing course ever has.

-I just wish I’d realized it sooner.
+I just wish I’d learned this sooner.

 Want more writing tips?
 Sign up for my email list.